joelouthan/Theologicus/src/confession-1689/1689-01-4-the-authority-of-holy-scripture.md

 Let me speak to one thing: acknowledging the authority of Scripture is one thing.
 But receiving and believing it is another.
 In the day and age where we can look back in history all the way to Adam, where Satan continuously makes war against the word of God and will continue to send false teachers and false prophets to keep twisting the Bible for their own ill-gotten gains.

->Genesis 3:1 (CSB) Now the serpent was the most cunning of all the wild animals that the LORD God had made.
+>Genesis 3:1 Now the serpent was the most cunning of all the wild animals that the LORD God had made.
 He said to the woman, “Did God really say, ‘You can’t eat from any tree in the garden’?”

 In the Old Testament, false teachers and false prophets were to be executed on site by the people of God as decreed by God himself.